liqd/adhocracy/docs/development/translations.rst

 We manage our translations in a `Transifex project`_.
 If you want to change a translation you can go to the project page, choose your language and click on the resource "Adhocracy".
-You will get a menu where you can download the .po file do edit it on your computer with an application like `poedit`_ ("Download for use").
+You will get a menu where you can download the .po file to edit it on your computer with an application like `poedit`_ ("Download for use").
 After you translated the file you can go to the menu and upload the file.
 From the menu you can also use the transifex online editor (Button: "✔ Translate now")

-It would be nice to drop us a note before you start to translate it to adhocracy-dev@lists.liqd.net or info@liqd.net.
+It would be nice to drop us a note before you start to translate, to adhocracy-dev@lists.liqd.net or info@liqd.net.
 You can also contact us to set up a new language on transifex.